-- are participating in an approved Professional Development and Recognition Programme and are assessed as competent; or
+- have had a portfolio successfully assessed by an approved Professional Development and Recognition Programme (PDRP) or

-- have been issued with a practising certificate with conditions because you previously did not meet the continuing competence requirements; or
+- have a practising certificate with conditions because you previously did not meet the continuing competence requirements or

-- have resigned from employment in the last 12 months and had PDRP assessment within two years of resignation.
+- have resigned from employment in the last 12 months and had a portfolio successfully assessed on a PDRP programme within two years of resignation.

 Q: Can I get an extension of time to complete the audit?

 A: You can request an extension by emailing email@example.com and briefly outlining your circumstances.

 Q: Do I have to comply with the Council’s request?

 A: Yes.
 Under section 41 of the Act the Council has set a recertification audit for nurses.

 If you do not provide the evidence required and apply for a practising certificate, you may have conditions placed on your scope of practice or in rare cases we may suspend you from practice under section 43 of the Act.

 Q: What if I cannot supply the information required, or I am unable to meet the continuing competence requirements?